 Rheumatoid arthritis is a life-long disease.
-Often patients take multiple drugs daily, most of which have substantial side effects.
-So, can a regular exercise program reduce medical costs for this condition?
+Can a regular exercise program reduce medical costs for this condition?

 Some of this research is contradictory: For example, one study showed that exercise can lower medical costs in patients with various types of rheumatic diseases (Bulthius Y, et al. 2008) whereas another study claimed that a regular exercise program is not cost-effective (van den Hout WB, et al. 2005).
 The difference between these 2 studies may lie in the fact that the first one utilized an exercise program that only lasted for 3 weeks, whereas the 2nd study was a year-long program.

 Exercise Reduces Drug Therapy Costs

 Often patients with arthritis take multiple drugs daily, most of which have substantial side effects.
 People with rheumatoid arthritis generally have more severe disease compared to people with OA.
 Thus, not only do people with RA require more intensive drug therapy (ie., multiple drugs concurrently), but, also, some of the newer disease-modifying drugs are very expensive and have more serious side effects.
 An analysis of data from 2003 by the CDC revealed that the average person with arthritis (various causes were included) spends an average of $338/year on prescription drugs (JAMA April 18, 2007).

 Two reports I was able to locate regarding the impact of exercise on drug therapy are summarized below: